Basilica of the Co-Cathedral of the Sacred Heart: Cathedral schools

 The first school at Sacred Heart opened in 1866 in the Dunbar Building that served as a combination church and school.
-For the rest of the 19th century the school was not a stable entity.
-It ceased operating in 1868 until the Sisters of St. Joseph reopened it in 1870.
-At the same time, a boarding school named St. Mary's Academy opened and operated until 1895.
-The school occupied a new building in 1872 but it closed again in 1892.
-The Franciscan Sisters of Penance and Christian Charity reopened it in 1903 and constructed a new convent in 1904.
+For the rest of the 19th century the school was in financial trouble.
+It closed in 1868.

+In 1870, the Sisters of St. Joseph reopened the cathedral school.
+At the same time, they established a boarding school named St. Mary's Academy.
+The school occupied a new building in 1872, but it closed again in 1892.
+St. Mary's Academy closed in 1895.
+The Franciscan Sisters of Penance and Christian Charity reopened the cathedral school in 1903 and constructed a new convent in 1904.

-A new school building opened on September 8, 1920, and the first high school classes began in 1922.
-The parish purchased and renovated a building to house the high school in 1927.
+The parish opened a new school building in 1920, and the first high school classes began in 1922.
+They purchased and renovated a building to house the high school in 1927.
 Bishop John Swint laid the cornerstone for a new high school in 1940 and the building opened the following year as Charleston Catholic High School.
 The grade school was remodeled in 1942 and the Dunbar Building, which had served as grade school, convent, rectory for the Capuchins, school, first high school, parish hall, and parish library was demolished.
-The school added Kindergarten classes in 1952 and a third floor to the high school building in 1956.
+The grade school added kindergarten classes in 1952 and a third floor to the high school building in 1956.
 The current grade school building opened in 1962 at a cost of $521,140.

-The school constructed a new playground in 1986, and renovated Seton Hall in 1990 with classrooms on second and third floors and space for the After School Care Program on the first floor.
-In the 1990s, it initiated a $3.5 million fund drive to fund a new science wing for the high school.
+The cathedral grade school constructed a new playground in 1986, and renovated Seton Hall in 1990 with classrooms on second and third floors and space for the After School Care Program on the first floor.
+In the 1990s, the high school initiated a $3.5 million fund drive to fund a new science wing.